-The City of Santa Rosa recognizes that we are on the ancestral lands of the Coast Miwok, Pomo, and Wappo, who are the original stewards of this area.
-Santa Rosa is on the ancestral lands of Coast Miwok and Southern Pomo Tribal groups.
-The two Tribal groups now make up the Federated Indians of Graton Rancheria.
-The Federated Indians of Graton Rancheria is culturally affiliated, and its territory includes what is modern day Santa Rosa.
-We respectfully acknowledge the Indigenous peoples and Southern Pomo tribes: Federated Indians of Graton Rancheria, Dry Creek Rancheria, Lytton Rancheria, and Cloverdale Rancheria.
-Five federally recognized tribes in Sonoma County have been stewarding and maintaining relationship on this land as knowledge keepers for millennia.
+The City of Santa Rosa recognizes that we live in the ancestral area of the Coast Miwok, Pomo, and Wappo, who are the original stewards of this region.
+Santa Rosa specifically is on the ancestral lands of Coast Miwok and Southern Pomo Tribal groups.
+These two groups now make up the Federated Indians of Graton Rancheria, whose territory includes what is now Santa Rosa.
+We respectfully acknowledge the Indigenous peoples and Southern Pomo tribes: Federated Indians of Graton Rancheria, Dry Creek Rancheria, Lytton Rancheria, Kashia Band of Pomo Indians of Stewarts Point Rancheria, and Cloverdale Rancheria.
+Six federally recognized tribes in Sonoma County have been stewarding and maintaining relationships on this land as knowledge keepers for millennia.
 The City is dedicated to promoting understanding and educating the public about historical and ongoing connections between land conservation and social inequities.
 This includes the histories of genocide, forced removal and displacement, and broken promises with Indigenous peoples and Tribes as a part of United States American history.

 Indigenous and Tribal people are not just in our histories.
-We strive to empower Indigenous and Tribal voices to share their own history, as to not perpetuate another form of being silenced.
+We strive to empower Indigenous and Tribal voices to share their own history, so as to not perpetuate another form of being silenced.
 While recognizing the past, we honor the resiliency of Indigenous people and California Native American Tribes still in their ancestral territories in relationship with their land and culture.